omatviiv/info/cv.md

 - Contributed to several other auxiliary small projects.

 ### Intellias: (06.2019 - 08.2019)
 Participate in enhancing story editor solution with some video creating capabilities.

 **Skills improved:** React, Angular 2.0, Nodejs

-### Lohika as UI Developer: (11.2016 – 05.2019)
+### Lohika as UI Developer (Twilio): (11.2016 – 05.2019)
-- Reporting system development from scratch (front-end part)
-- Telecom project development
+I was taking part in development of two internal projects for Twilio from the very beginning till the projects release and few monthes supporting them and developing new features and fixing issues.

 **Skills improved:** JavaScript ES6, React, Redux, NodeJS, HTML5, CSS3, SASS/SCSS